The governor is the head of the state. He is elected by the President of India and holds office at the pleasure of the President.

-1. It is the governor of a state who appoints the chief minister of the state and Advocate General of the state.
+- It is the governor of a state who appoints the chief minister of the state and the Advocate General of the state.

-6. If the situation is of emergent nature, he has the power to issue ordinance in the state like that of a President.
+- If the situation is of emergent nature, he has the power to issue an ordinance in the state like that of a President.

-In Nebam Rabia vs. the Union of India 2016, the supreme court clarified that the decisions of the governor are not beyond the scope of judicial review.
-The judiciary can anytime inquire about the action of governor.
+In Nebam Rabia vs the Union of India 2016, the Supreme Court clarified that the decisions of the governor are not beyond the scope of judicial review.
+The judiciary can anytime inquire about the action of the governor.

 Should the Office of Governor be Abolished

-We derive the post of governor from the Government of India Act, 1935, when there was British rule in India.
-Now, India is a free independent nation, but because we have adopted a parliamentary form of government, there is a necessity of a nominal head at centre as well as at state level.
+We derive the post of the governor from the Government of India Act, 1935, when there was British rule in India.
+Now, India is a free independent nation.
+But because we have adopted a parliamentary form of government, there is a necessity for a nominal head at the centre as well as at the state level.

 Recent Scenario of Powers of Governor

-In recent times, there have been many instances like of Jammu & Kashmir, where governor’s rule was imposed for six months.
-In Karnataka assembly elections, 2018, when there was no single party present to form the government, the governor’s role came into limelight.
-The same happened in Uttarakhand elections in 2016.
+In recent times, there have been many instances like of Jammu & Kashmir, where the governor’s rule was imposed for six months.
+In the Karnataka assembly elections, 2018, when there was no single party present to form the government, the governor’s role came into the limelight.
+The same happened in the Uttarakhand elections in 2016.

-“Governor is neither a decorative emblem nor a glorified cipher but has an important role in strengthening federalism.”
+“Governor is neither a decorative emblem nor a glorified cypher but has an important role in strengthening federalism.”